DigitalCoreNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 [https://blogs.nvidia.com/blog/what-is-cuda-2/](https://blogs.nvidia.com/blog/what-is-cuda-2/) ***↗.***

+# What is Curl?

+`curl` is a command-line utility for transferring data from or to a server designed to work without user interaction.
+With `curl`, you can download or upload data using a supported protocol. `curl` provides a number of options allowing you to resume transfers, limit the bandwidth, proxy support, user authentication, and much more.

+Curl supports the following protocols:

+* DICT,

+* FILE,

+* FTP,

+* FTPS,

+* GOPHER,

+* GOPHERS,

+* HTTP,

+* HTTPS,

+* IMAP,

+* IMAPS,

+* LDAP,

+* LDAPS,

+* MQTT,

+* POP3,

+* POP3S,

+* RTMP,

+* RTMPS,

+* RTSP,

+* SCP,

+* SFTP,

+* SMB,

+* SMBS,

+* SMTP,

+* SMTPS,

+* TELNET,

+* TFTP,

+* WS, and

+* WSS.

 # What is DaVinci Resolve?

 DaVinci Resolve is a video editing, colour grading and correction, visual effects, motion graphics, and audio post-production application for macOS, Windows, and Linux.
 It was originally developed by da Vinci Systems as da Vinci Resolve.
 Then in 2009, when da Vinci Systems was acquired by Blackmagic Design, the application was rebranded as DaVinci Resolve.